commfish/Chatham-Sablefish/README.md

-# This is the age-structured sablegish model for Chatham Strait in Southeast Alaska
+# This is the age-structured sablefish model for Chatham Strait in Southeast Alaska
 # DIRECTORY CONTENTS
 <hr>
 1.  **admb**